uncleankiwi/javafx-and-fun-things/README.md

 ![Mastermind preview](https://github.com/uncleankiwi/javafx-and-fun-things/blob/master/previews/Mastermind.PNG)

 ### DiceBinomial
-Draws the binomial distribution of results from rolling d number of 6-sided dice.
+Draws the binomial random_grapher of results from rolling d number of 6-sided dice.

 Also gives the probability of rolling a desired result r.